OlGe404/ansible-collections/olge404/os/README.md

 ## Develop and debug roles with molecule
 Sometimes you need to check what is going on during role development.
 Running your roles on localhost to see if they work is a bad idea, because this can break your development environment and doesn't provide a clean, deterministic starting point.

-Therefore the first step should be to ensure that
+The first steps should be to ensure that
 ```bash
 molecule create
 ```